mozilla/experimenter/cirrus/README.md

-# Cirrus Server to get Feature configuration API Documentation
+# Cirrus Server to get Feature configuration API structure

 This Cirrus API allows clients to obtain a set of features based on their provided `client_id` and context information.